 Larger fleets might be able to get a discount for bulk work anyway, and some companies even offer this service for free with the purchase or lease of a device.
 In this case, the location and method of installation is taken care of, so you won’t need to worry about making these decisions yourself.

-Derek Ryan explains how Fleetmatics install their vehicle trackers in the video below:
+Derek Ryan explains how Verizon Connect (formerly known as Fleetmatics) install their vehicle trackers in the video below:

 Don’t forget you can use our handy matching tool to find the best vehicle tracking and installation services for your business.